leonardoandreae/leonardoandreae.github.io/_portfolio/portfolio-1.md

 ### Key Learnings

 During this project I gained practical experience with the workflow of embedded software development for automotive applications.
 I practiced implementing and testing code in C on RTOS-based microcontrollers, applied automotive coding standards, and worked with tools for debugging, static analysis, and version control.
-I also gained experience collaborating in an agile team and contributing to modules such as state machines, safety monitoring, and CAN communication.
+I also gained experience collaborating in an agile team and contributing to the development and maintenance of large code bases.